Developing Field Study Experience and Practical Skills

 Students and staff from the Department of Life Sciences have previously had the opportunity to visit the Mankwe Wildlife reserve in South Africa as part of the final year Overseas Field Course module.
 During this field course students lived in the wild at Mankwe wildlife reserve and got to explore the stunning South African landscape whilst carrying out scientific research on the health, behaviour, welfare, conservation, and ecology of the wildlife in this biodiversity hotspot.Find out More

 These field courses are an excellent opportunity to gain valuable field study experience and practical skills, which may enhance your employability and can boost your CV.
 Working on projects with other students and tackling challenges can enable you to develop your problem solving and transferable skills and gain confidence.
-Lecturers from across the School of Life Sciences take part in the trip, providing you with an opportunity to learn from a range of experts.
+Lecturers from across the Department of Life Sciences take part in the trip, providing you with an opportunity to learn from a range of experts.

 Students can learn about the ecology and conservation of the area.
 Before the trip students write a project proposal to develop their knowledge of the location and its wildlife.
 On each trip students are introduced to local flora and fauna, present a group project, complete an identification test of plants, vertebrates and invertebrates, work on an allocated project, and write a report on their project.
 Projects can range from ecology, animal behaviour, and plant ecology to the study of antimicrobial compounds.
 The trips can take place in the summer before the start of the final year of your degree.
 The field trips last for approximately 8-10 nights.

 You can find out more about the Overseas Field Course module, and look at previous trips to Cloud Forest, Ecuador, on our blog.